Letme/give-me-coinsMonitoringApp/README.md

 TODO:
 -------------------------
 Priorities should change over time,but please keep them in reasonable order.
 Mark the already done one and write your username beside it.
-Also write your name or whatever you wish under the developers title here.
+If you contributed write your name or whatever you wish under the developers title here.
 High priority:
  - [ ] adjust GUI to get widgets out
  - [ ] Layout for tablets